nazwhale/who-is-naz-2/src/blog-posts/startup-links.md

 >
 > *Use this doc to:*
 > 1. Identify the stage you're in
-> 2. Focus in on stage-relevant high quality advice
+> 2. Focus on stage-relevant high quality advice

 ## Choosing an idea